Program in Judaic Studies

 A sound program of study will involve both historical range (courses in premodern and modern periods) and disciplinary breadth.
 While a junior paper in the field is not required, students are encouraged to explore the field of Judaic studies in their junior-year independent work.
 A freshman seminar may count as one of the required courses.
 Depending on other course work, Hebrew language courses may count toward the requirements with the approval of the program director.

 Judaic studies has no specific language requirement apart from what is normally required by the University.
-However, when appropriate, students are expected to use foreign language skills in their senior thesis research.
+However, when appropriate, students are expected to use language skills in their senior thesis research.
 Students also are strongly urged to develop a competency in Hebrew and may use one advanced (300-level) Hebrew course, if they wish, to fulfill the general course requirements for the certificate.

 The program encourages students to consider studying in Israel, either for a semester or for a summer.
 Study in Israel provides an excellent opportunity to improve one's knowledge of Hebrew as well as to pursue other topics of interest.
 There are a number of intensive summer language programs in Hebrew and Yiddish in Israel, the United States, the United Kingdom, and elsewhere.
 Courses taken abroad, other than elementary language, may count for up to two of the program's required courses.